How to Clean Air Fryers

 Maintain Good Cleaning Habits.
 Try to at least do a quick wipe down of the inside and outside of your air fryer after cooking.
 Make sure the air fryer is completely cooled and safe before you stick your hand in the air fryer cavity.
 If you keep up good cleaning habits, you’ll prolong the longevity, quality and look of your air fryer.

 Tips for Keeping Air Fryers Clean While Cooking

 It’s a fact, air fryers will get greasy, grimy and dirty after use.
 But here’s some simple tips that can help minimize the grease spills and splatters from sticking to the inside of your air fryer.

 - FOIL: Foil the base drip pan for oven-style or countertop toaster oven style models.
 Make sure the base drip pan is at the very bottom of the air fryer so that you don’t block the hot circulating air that is crucial for even cooking.
 If you have a basket style air fryer you can line the base of the basket with a sheet of foil to catch food particles and grease.

 - PERFORATED PARCHMENT: Use these perforated parchment sheets to help food stick less for easier cleaning.
+But it’s only for a one time use, so it can be pretty wasteful.
+You can use silicone mats that are re-usabble and food safe.
 Read more about Perforated Parchment Sheets for Air Frying Here.